Carbon dioxide extinguishing systems

 CO2 tubes;

-CO2 outlet orifices (syringes) of specific construction;
+CO2 outlet orifices (syringes) of

 the main valve;